isdk/ai-tool.js/docs/pubsub.md

 ### Client-Side Setup (SSE)

-On the client, you must set the appropriate PubSub transport (matching the server's), enhance the `EventClient` with `EventEmitter` capabilities, and register the instance.
+On the client, the setup is designed to be simple and robust.
+You set up your main RPC transport first, and then you set the PubSub transport.
+The `EventClient` is smart enough to automatically configure the PubSub transport with the `apiRoot` from the main transport.

 ```typescript
 // In your client-side code